 In this tutorial we will show you how to install and configuration of Roundcube Webmail on your CentOS 7 server.
 For those of you who didn’t know, Roundcube is a web application which can be used to access your emails from a web browser.
-It is a free and open source software tool by Roundcube Webmail project.
-It has a clean user interface and provides many features like full support for MIME and HTML messages, multilingual capabilities, find-as-you-type address book, threaded message listing, spell checking and many more.
+It is a free and open-source software tool by Roundcube Webmail project.
+It has a clean user interface and provides many features like full support for MIME and HTML messages, multilingual capabilities, find-as-you-type address book, threaded message listing, spells checking and many more.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Roundcube Webmail on a CentOS 7 server.

 Roundcube Webmail Features

 - Find-as-you-type address book

 - Richtext/HTML message composing